 In this degree, students prepare to become professional performing musicians.
-It is assumed that most graduates of the Performance Major will either become professional performers or continue study in Doctor of Musical Arts programs leading to university teaching positions.
+It is assumed that most graduates of the Performance Major will either become professional performers or continue study in doctoral programs leading to university teaching positions.

-Minimum requirements for our MM in Voice Performance and Voice Pedagogy are to have one term of diction in the following languages; French, Italian, English, and German.
+Minimum requirements for our MM in both Voice Performance and Voice Pedagogy are to have one term of diction in the following languages; French, Italian, English, and German.
 It is also highly recommended that applicants have one year of language study in French, German, and Italian.
 Review courses may be required during the first year if diction is found to be deficient.
 Belmont's vocal program has high expectations and acceptance into the Performance major is very competitive.